BrianZah/Algorithm-Engineering-Lab/Project/readme.md

 # What's the project about?
 The goal of the project was to implement a parallel version of a partitioner, quicksort and quickselect based on the findings from Philipas Tsigas and Yi Zhang.
+(Philipas Tsigas and Yi Zhang.
+2003.
+A Simple, Fast Parallel Implementation of Quicksort and its Performance.
+IEEE.)
 # What is needed?
 The library was tested with the GNU g++ and the Intel icpc compiler.
-To use the library you need a compiler with openmp support.
+To use the library a compiler with openmp support is needed.
 If used within a CMake project, a current version of it is required as well.
-Older versions of CMake may have issues with including openMP in this way.
+Older versions of CMake may cause issues with including openMP in this way.
 # How to install
 This library can be used as any other header-only library.
 The actual header is stored in the **lib** directory.
 Three common ways of using it are described in the following.
 ## In a one folder project
 The header can be downloaded and placed in the same folder as the main program is stored.
-Now, include the header with #include "ppartquick.hpp".
+Now, the header can be included with #include "ppartquick.hpp".
 After that, you should be able to use the functionality of this header.
-Do not forget to add the openMP directive when compiling and linking.
+Please, do not forget to add the openMP directive when compiling and linking.
 A possible compile and link command may look as follows:<br/><br/>
 Intel compiler:
 ```bash
 icpc main.cc -o main.exe -O2 -march=native -ffast-math -fopenmp